serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 <img align="left" src="https://avatars0.githubusercontent.com/u/1301012?s=400&v=4" width="180px">

 Takahiro loves to get his hands dirty.
 He's fearless in testing the latest services in the serverless landscape to see how they can be introduced the Serverless Framework!
+Many of the AWS event source plugins Serverless provides were introduced by him.

+Make sure to check out his serverless experiments on his [GitHub profile](https://github.com/horike37?utf8=%E2%9C%93&tab=repositories&q=serverless&type=&language=)

-You can find him hanging around in GitHub comments or PRs.
+In addition to that you can find him hanging around in GitHub comments or PRs.
 Takahiro is always working on bug fixes and enhancements that make Serverless development life even more productive and enjoyable.

 [GitHub](https://github.com/horike37) | [Twitter](https://twitter.com/horike37)